Dietary supplement: Definition

-In the United States, the Dietary Supplement Health and Education Act of 1994 provides this description: "The Dietary Supplement Health and Education Act of 1994 (DSHEA) defines the term "dietary supplement" to mean a product ... intended to supplement the diet that bears or contains one or more of the following dietary ingredients: a vitamin, a mineral, an herb or other botanical, an amino acid, a dietary substance for use by man to supplement the diet by increasing the total dietary intake, or a concentrate, metabolite, constituent, extract, or combination of any of the aforementioned ingredients.
+Per United States legislation, the Dietary Supplement Health and Education Act of 1994 provided the following definition of dietary supplements: "The Dietary Supplement Health and Education Act of 1994 (DSHEA) defines the term "dietary supplement" to mean a product ... intended to supplement the diet that bears or contains one or more of the following dietary ingredients: a vitamin, a mineral, an herb or other botanical, an amino acid, a dietary substance for use by man to supplement the diet by increasing the total dietary intake, or a concentrate, metabolite, constituent, extract, or combination of any of the aforementioned ingredients.
 Furthermore, a dietary supplement must be labeled as a dietary supplement and be intended for ingestion and must not be represented for use as conventional food or as a sole item of a meal or of the diet.
 In addition, a dietary supplement cannot be approved or authorized for investigation as a new drug, antibiotic, or biologic, unless it was marketed as a food or a dietary supplement before such approval or authorization.
 Under DSHEA, dietary supplements are deemed to be food, except for purposes of the drug definition."

-Per DSHEA, dietary supplements are consumed orally, and are mainly defined by what they are not: conventional foods (including meal replacements), medical foods, preservatives or pharmaceutical drugs.
-Products intended for use as a nasal spray, or topically, as a lotion applied to the skin, do not qualify.
+Per DSHEA, dietary supplements are consumed orally, and are mainly defined by what they are not: conventional foods (including meal replacements), medical foods, preservatives, or pharmaceutical drugs.
+Products intended for use as a nasal spray or topical application, such as a lotion applied to the skin, do not qualify.
 FDA-approved drugs cannot be ingredients in dietary supplements.
-Supplement products are or contain vitamins, nutritionally essential minerals, amino acids, essential fatty acids and non-nutrient substances extracted from plants or animals or fungi or bacteria, or in the instance of probiotics, are live bacteria.
+Supplement products are, or contain, vitamins, nutritionally essential minerals, amino acids, essential fatty acids, non-nutrient substances extracted from plants, animals, fungi or bacteria, and in the instance of probiotics, live microorganisms.
 Dietary supplement ingredients may also be synthetic copies of naturally occurring substances (for example: melatonin).
-All products with these ingredients are required to be labeled as dietary supplements.
-Like foods and unlike drugs, no government approval is required to make or sell dietary supplements; the manufacturer confirms the safety of dietary supplements but the government does not; and rather than requiring risk–benefit analysis to prove that the product can be sold like a drug, such assessment is only used by the FDA to decide that a dietary supplement is unsafe and should be removed from market.
+All products with these ingredients are required to be labeled as dietary supplements in the United States.
+Like foods, but unlike drugs, no government approval is required to make or sell dietary supplements; instead, the manufacturer itself confirms the safety of dietary supplements.
+Rather than requiring risk–benefit analysis to prove that the product can be sold like a drug, such assessment is only used by the FDA to decide that a dietary supplement is unsafe and should be removed from market.